njaard/sonnerie/README.md

 All actions can be done by running `sonnerie -d /path/to/data/`.
-Furthermore, a file, (after it gets its ".tmp" suffix removed) will never change, though the file named `main` will get replaced sometimes.
+Furthermore, a file, (after it gets its ".tmp" suffix removed) will never change, though the files may sometimes get replaced.
 This means you can replicate a database by hardlinking all the files (`ln`).

 ## The database must be compacted